MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/go-live/go-live-overview.md

 ### Add/update robots.txt

 Unexpected or undirected crawling of your site by search engines can result in a high volume of page not found errors.
-This can lead to performance issues as the site responds to the many requests for pages that don't exist.
+These errors can lead to performance issues as the site responds to the many requests for pages that don't exist.
 To help fix this problem, [add/update robots.txt](add-robots-txt.md) for your domain.